Yousuf-2315/BEB-Morphotypes-Predictor/README.md

 BEB Morphotypes Predictor
 This repository provides a Python-based workflow to predict BEBs (Beaches in Estuaries and Bays) morphotypes (concave, linear, or convex) based on geomorphic and hydrodynamic variables.
 The notebook integrates multiple meaningful parameters into a single Morphotype Predictor Score (Yₘ) using a supervised linear weighting approach.
+You will find three notebooks, calibration, validation, and applicatione.
+Use the applicatione one.

 1. Overview of the Workflow
 The process follows four main stages: